bcgov/data-publication/pages/dpw_bcdc_webservice_api.md

 + Link: Enter the URL of your application here.

 **Resource Name** is the name of the resource as it will appear on the metadata record.
-STANDARD FILE NAMING
-It is suggested to use a standard file name as it would appear in your file system and describe the resource using the other available fields.

 Click **Finished** when complete.
 This will save your metadata record for the application in DRAFT status.